Whether you are stopping by for a Sunday morning Worship Service or checking us out online, here are a few things to know about First Parish.

 Community service is another high priority, and our Missions Board leads various service and support activities that are deeply important to the congregation.
 Every month we provide a free Community Spaghetti Supper—usually serving 100 or more diners.
 We also prepare a monthly meal for Family Promise’s guests in Nashua.
 Our members volunteer in Derry’s Sonshine Soup Kitchen.
 We work with and donate to several other non-profit organizations in the area including the Upper Room, Derry Friendship Center, Community Caregivers, First Baptist Food Pantry, Pastoral Counseling, Pinkerton Academy Homeless Program and more.
 We also contribute time and funds to local holiday-giving programs and help support a sister church in Zimbabwe.

 History is part of our lives at First Parish.
 The church has operated continuously since its founding by Ulster-Scots settlers in 1719.
-Founder Rev. James MacGregor is renowned as “the Moses of the Scots-Irish” and other notable members include Declaration of Independence signer Mathew Thornton, Dachau camp liberation chaplain Rev. George Gaskill, and astronaut Alan Shephard.
+Founder Rev. James MacGregor is renowned as “the Moses of the Scots-Irish” and other notable members include Declaration of Independence signer Mathew Thornton, Dachau camp liberation chaplain Rev. George Gaskill, and astronaut Alan Shepard.
 Our 1769 Meetinghouse is an international historic landmark and we are nearing completion of a $2.5M historic preservation effort to protect it for another two centuries.

 We hope you enjoy your visit to First Parish and look forward to sharing more with you.